Michael Moritz: Philanthropy and political involvement

+Crankstart

 In 2019, it was announced that his and his wife's charity Crankstart would be sponsoring the Booker Prize for novelists for the next five years.
 The couple did not want the name of their charity to be attached to the prize, which subsequently reverted to its old name of the Booker Prize.

+In September 2025, it was announced that Crankstart would give £150 million to the National Gallery London for a new extension, with a further £150 million coming from the Julia Rausing Trust.